-Ceramic, on the other hand, is biologically inert, meaning that it doesn’t react with other materials that can cause it to break down.
+On the other hand, ceramic is biologically inert, meaning that it doesn’t react with materials that can cause it to break down.

 - Less Bacteria Friendly

 Because zirconia does not conduct an electrical charge, it creates a less friendly environment for bacteria to grow.
-This lack of conductivity can be an asset when it comes to keeping gums healthy and breath fresh.
+This lack of conductivity can be an asset for keeping gums healthy and breath fresh.

 - Holistic Dentistry Compliant

-For those who follow holistic dentistry practices, an important benefit of zirconia implants is that they’re electrically inert.
-Therefore, the implants don’t obstruct the flow of energy through the body’s meridians.
+An important benefit of zirconia implants is that they’re electrically inert for those who follow holistic dentistry practices.
+Therefore, the implants don’t obstruct energy flow through the body’s meridians.